-California’s laws against employer political activity retaliation, Labor Code 1101 and 1102 LC, prohibit employers from
+California’s laws against employer political activity or affiliation discrimination, Labor Code 1101 and 1102, prohibit employers from

 - setting any policy that prevents employees from engaging in political activity or running for political office, or that tries to control or direct employees’ political activity,

 - attempting to control employees’ political activities by threatening to engage in political activity retaliation, or